 The UK Scheme is available to all companies (not sole traders) registered in England & Wales, Scotland or Northern Ireland involved in industrial robot integration.
-Interested companies are required to complete a free self-assessment to check whether they meet the necessary criteria prior to applying to be independently accessed by an authorised RIA auditor.
+Interested companies are required to complete a free self-assessment to check whether they meet the necessary criteria prior to applying to be assessed by a certified RIA auditor.

 All companies can complete a free self-assessment to check their eligibility under the RIA / BARA Robot Integrators’ Certification Scheme.
-To proceed to formal audit, the applicant will be required to pay the registration fee (payable to: PPMA Limited) and the audit fee (payable to assigned RIA auditor in advance of the audit) in full.
+To proceed to formal audit, the applicant will be required to pay the registration fee (payable to: PPMA Limited) and the audit fee (payable to assigned certified RIA auditor in advance of the audit) in full.
 Go to Certification Scheme Costs.

 What is the process for re-certification under the RIA / BARA Robot Integrators’ Certification Scheme?

 All companies certified under the RIA / BARA Robot Integrators’ Certification Scheme are required to be re-audited every two years.
 The UK Scheme RIA auditor will notify all certified companies prior to the end of the certification period.

 Companies must complete and return the ‘Biennial Integrator Re-certification Assessment Form’ to the auditor before the end of the two-year certification period.
 This includes the cost for re-certification.

 Re-certification requires the certified robot integrator to complete a new self-assessment.
 This enables the auditor to establish whether there have been any major changes since the previous certification audit.

 Should the re-certification period elapse without satisfying the payment terms of assessment form requirement, the applicant company will be treated as a new integrator and will again need to meet the cost of a first audit.
 No registration fee will apply if previously paid.